The Prisoner: Premise

 Number Six is a particularly important target of the constantly changing Number Two, the Village administrator, who acts as an agent for the unseen Number One.
 Number Two uses techniques such as hallucinogenic drugs, identity theft, mind control, dream manipulation and forms of social indoctrination and physical coercion in an attempt to make Number Six reveal why he resigned from his position.
 The position of Number Two is assigned to a different person in each episode, with two making repeat appearances.
 This is assumed to be part of a larger plan to disorient Number Six, but sometimes the change of personnel seems to be the result of the failure of the previous incumbent, whose fate is unknown.

 Number Six, distrustful of everyone in the Village, refuses to co-operate or provide the answers they seek.
 He struggles, usually alone, with various goals, such as determining for which side of the Iron Curtain the Village functions, if either, remaining defiant to its imposed authority, concocting plans for escape, learning all he can about the Village, and subverting its operation.
 His schemes lead to the dismissals of the incumbent Number Two on several occasions.
-Despite foiling the system, however, Number Six never manages to successfully escape.
+Despite foiling the system, Number Six never escapes.
 By the end of the series, the administration, becoming desperate for Number Six's knowledge, as well as fearful of his growing influence in the Village, takes drastic measures that threaten the lives of Number Six, Number Two, and the entire Village.

 A major theme of the series is the conflict between individualism, as represented by Number Six, and collectivism, as represented by the Village.
 According to McGoohan, the series aimed to demonstrate a balance between the two ideologies.